hobbes7878/data-driven-journalism/week-4---feb-8.md

 ### "Tidy" data

-[Tidy data](ftp://cran.r-project.org/pub/R/web/packages/tidyr/vignettes/tidy-data.html) represents a specific kind of structured data.
+[Tidy data](ftp://cran.r-project.org/pub/R/web/packages/tidyr/vignettes/tidy-data.html) represents structured data formatted in a specific way.
 As an example, take a look at our dog table again.

 We can separate that data into three structural components: **observations**, **variables** and **values**.